by anthony on 01/10/11 at 3:57 pm

 A site that uses fewer colors is easier to remember than a site that uses many colors.
 However, this doesn’t mean that you should always limit yourself to one color.
 Sometimes it’s good to pair your brand color with another color to make your website look and feel more vibrant.

 For example, Jet Blue & Walmart are known for its blue.
-Most of the website uses blue, but they use a bright orange sparingly to highlight the navigation, buttons and links.
+Their websites are blue, but they use a bright orange sparingly to highlight the navigation, buttons, and links.
 This balances out the darkness of blue, making the site more vibrant and dynamic.
 It also makes their call-to-actions stand out, which is helpful for completing user tasks.
 If your logo color is a dark color, pairing it with a brighter color could help boost your website’s appeal.
 However, you should use your secondary color sparingly, so that your main brand color can dominate.

 You may love your brand color, but that doesn’t mean you should apply it everywhere on your website.
 There are certain areas where your brand color works best.
 Interface controls such as navigations, menus, boxes, buttons, links and search fields are areas where you should apply your brand color.
 This highlights your interface controls, making them easy to see when users need to do a task.